ArtjomBlinov/BootcampProjectFinal/README.md

 The API will be available at http://127.0.0.1:8000.

 2. Start the Frontend Dashboard
-In your second terminal, run the command for your operating system:
+In your second terminal, run the command for your operating system(this step ypu should do in virtual system and root in which you was when do Backend API):

 Windows: